archakamk/FinTrack/README.md

 3. The fine-tuned DeepSeek model processes your input and returns a Python script.
 4. You receive:
    - 🐍 Generated Python code
+   - 📘 Instructions on how to run a backtest
 ---

 ## 💡 Example